Install EL Linux via PXE and UEFI

 Overview

-Setting up the DHCP and PXE server
+Setting up the DHCP, TFTP and PXE services

 Enable UEFI support in the DHCP server

-in the top (global) section:
+Add the following to the configuration file /etc/dhcp/dhcpd.conf in the top (global) section:

 # These settings are required for UEFI boot: